plone/documentation/develop/addons/components/genericsetup.rst

 .. note ::

     This example is for Extensions/install.py, an old Plone 2 way of writing installers and uninstallers.
     It is still working in Plone 5.0, but will likely go away in Plone 5.1.
+    In Plone 5.1 you can decide not to create an uninstall profile.

 Best Practices